 Shortly thereafter, the Nevada State Board of Nursing sought the necessary legislative changes to accommodate an associate degree program.
 The planning group approached the Board of Regents in March of 1964.
 In June of that same year, the Board of Regents gave preliminary approval for the implementation of an associate degree program.
 This program was contingent upon the availability of sufficient private funds to cover the first year (1964-65) of operation.
 In March 1965, the Board of Regents gave final approval for the associate degree program.

 The Associate Degree in Nursing (ADN) program operated under the General University Program of the University of Nevada at Reno (UNR) campus.
 The Orvis School of Nursing at UNR, which began in 1957, sponsored the program.
 The first program director, Regina Schreiber Jacobsen, spent approximately six months planning the initial curriculum.
 The initial planning made provisions for interested students to pursue a bachelor’s in nursing via a cooperative transfer and challenge arrangement with the Orvis School of Nursing.
 In the summer of 1965, the program hired Elizabeth Franklin as director.
-The ADN program admitted the first class of 48 students into the program in the fall of 1965.
+The ADN program admitted the first class of 48 students into the program on September 16th, 1965.
 Two years later, 19 students graduated the first class.

 In January 1966, administrative control of the program transferred to Nevada Southern University (former name of UNLV).
 In March 1966, the Department of Nursing was placed in the newly formed Nevada Technical Institute.
 In the fall of 1966, Margaret Simon became the new director.
 Administratively, the program relocated to the College of General and Technical Studies, with Dwight Marshall serving as dean.
 During this time, the nursing program became involved in the Intercampus Television Project.
 This project was designed for UNR faculty to teach baccalaureate-level nursing classes in Las Vegas and for Nevada Southern faculty to teach associate degree classes in Reno via television.
 This concept allowed students from each city to enroll in the type of nursing program they preferred without moving away from home.
 The Intercampus Television project existed for four years while it was federally funded.
 The primary reason the project disbanded was the opening of an associate degree program in the northern part of the state.
 In 1969, Nevada Southern became an independent university campus known today as UNLV.